Skip to content

 Sources:

-Some famous women translators of the past
+Some women translators of the past

 https://www.japantimes.co.jp/culture/2016/11/12/books/book-reviews/remembering-forgotten-woman-japanese-modernism/#.WqCFJCOZOi5